HeikoSchlittermann/cert-proxy/README.md

 directory ($GOPATH/bin).
 If you want to install *only* the server or *only* the client, use `make install-server` or `make install-client`

-### Setup the CA
+## Setup the cert-proxy-server

+* You may want to use the supplied systemd-service files from `systemd/`.

+    systemctl enable systemd/cert-proxy-server.service

-For mutual authentication X509 is used.
+* For mutual authentication X509 is used.
 To support you, a simple CA is part of the cert-proxy package.
 You may install this minimalistic CA:

     make install-ca

   This installs the CA into `/etc/cert-proxy/ca`.
 You may override the root directory by setting the *DESTDIR* environment variable.

-## Updates

-Once the cert-proxy sub-packages (server, client, ca) are installed, you may regularly check for updates:

-    cd /usr/local/go/src/cert-proxy
-    git pull

-and repeat the installation steps.

-## Operation

-### Initial setup of the CA

-If you run your own CA, you may skip this step.

-For authentication between client and proxy X509 is used (in both directions).
-Client and Proxy use a single file containing the information they need (default name: ssl.pem).
-You're encouraged to use the provided minimalistic CA.

-First create the CA:
+* Once you have the CA, you can create the cert-proxy-ca

     cd /etc/cert-proxy/ca
-    cp lib/vars.sh.example lib/vars.sh
-    <edit> lib/vars.sh
-    ./lib/mkca

-Once the CA is created, create a ssl bundle for the cert proxy:

-    ./bin/mkssl-pem <proxy-host-name>

-The proxy's hostname does not matter, as you can override the expected name on the client.
-The client's hostname is used as an authorization key to access the certificates.
-Copy the resulting files to a safe place for later use by the cert proxy server.

-    cert-proxy -serve :443

-### Setup a client

-Login to the server and make use of it's CA:

-    cd CA
-    ./bin/mkssl-pem <proxy-client-name>
+    ./bin/mkssl-pem cert-proxy

-The proxy-client-name doesn't matter as long as it is uniq among all clients.
-Copy the resulting -ssl.pem file to your client.
-(WARNING: It contains private *unprotected* key material)
+* Copy the resulting file (`ca/cert-proxy.pem`) as `/etc/cert-proxy/ssl.pem`.

+* Create the client-config-directory

+    install -d /etc/cert-proxy/clients

+* Start the service

+    systemctl start cert-proxy-server

+## Setup the Client

-Create a client access configuration on the server:
+* Create a client authentication file

-    cd <working-dir-of the server>
+    cd /etc/cert-proxy/ca
-    mkdir clients
-    <edit> clients/<proxy-client-name>
+    bin/mkssl-pem <client-name>

+* Copy the <client-name>-ssl.pem as ssl.pem, and the cert-proxy-client(.exe) to the
+  client system (the binaries are located in $GOPATH/bin/)

+* Create the directory *certbase* for the downloaded clients

+* Start the client

+    cert-proxy-client [-sslfile ssl.pem] -certbase <certbase-dir> -verbose

+  This will start the client, download the certs and re-download the certs once per tick interval (option -tick)

+## Daily operation

+Whenever a new cert should be made available for a client (or a number of clients), add the new cert domain to the client-config file `/etc/cert-proxy/clients/<client>`.

 Add (line by line) the CNs for certificates the client is allowd to access.
 Comments (#) are allowed

-Login to the client.
-Install the cert-proxy-client binary, and start it.

-    cert-proxy-client -connect https://proxy example.com
+No restart required.

 ## The API